 This island would look great in your kitchen!

-This is an amazing project that is beautiful and useful.
+This is a fantastic project that is beautiful and useful.

-This fairly simple shelf made from a single pallet would be a great addition to any room.
+This relatively simple shelf made from a single pallet would be a great addition to any room.

 Another great addition to your deck or porch.